How a pastor's spread of Covid misinformation divided one Tennessee family - KTVZ

 A tragic death and love of music brought the family together

 Davis’ parents married as teenagers in McDowell County, West Virginia.
-They were strict Pentecostals.
+They were strict Evangelicals.
 Their church preached faith healing, and going to the doctor was forbidden.

 The idea, Davis explained, is that if you can trust God with your immortal soul, you can trust him with your mortal body.